thaniyarasi-10/thaniyarasi-10/README.md

 I am open to collaborating on:

-- **Web Application Development:** Crafting intuitive and responsive web experiences.
+- **Software Development:** Designing efficient, scalable, and maintainable software solutions.
 - **Full Stack Projects:** End-to-end development with seamless front-end and back-end integration.
-- **Innovative Software Solutions:** Tackling complex challenges with creative, impactful solutions.
+- **Problem-Solving Challenges:** Tackling complex technical problems with innovative solutions.
-- **Open Source Projects:** Contributing to the community and helping advance technology.
+- **Open Source Contributions:** Enhancing tools and libraries to support the developer community.
-- **Mentorship:** Guiding and supporting aspiring developers on their journey.
+- **Mentorship:** Guiding and supporting aspiring developers on coding and software design.

 ---